 If you need a little more inspiration for your project plans, be sure to check out some of the examples we found below.

 When it comes time to launch your project or product accurately tracking what needs to get done is essential.

 For a smaller company, it’s easy to keep track of what everyone is working on.
 But as your brand grows this becomes almost an impossible task.
 Especially as employees start breaking into smaller teams to tackle a project.

-Now a simple project checklist like the example below can help you ensure everything gets done on time:
+Now a simple project management checklist like the example below can help you ensure everything gets done on time: